sergiotaborda/lense-lang/docs/content/tour.md

 ## Classes

 A class represents a structural template of an object and acts like a factory and protype ate the same time.
-You can define a class with the <code>class</code> keyword.
+You can define a class with the ``class`` keyword.
 Classes can named or anonymous.

 ~~~~brush: lense
 /**A polar coordinate**/